NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_runtime_mgrs.rst

 **Command-line options**

-The following command-line options should be set to the same values used when :ref:`installing the conda environments<ref-conda-env-install>`:
+The following command-line options should be set to the same values used when :ref:`installing the conda environments<ref-conda-install>`:

 * ``--conda-root`` <*DIR*>: Path to the Conda installation.
 Set equal to ``""`` to use the conda that's been configured to .
 * ``--conda-env-root`` <*DIR*>: Optional.
 Root directory where the conda environments used by the PODs have been installed.
 Omit or set equal to ``""`` if this flag was not used during the installation process (which installs the environments in the system's default location).